hybridgroup/cylon-sphero-ble/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things using Node.js

-This repository contains the Cylon adaptor/drivers to connect to the Ollie from Orbotix.
+This repository contains the Cylon adaptor/drivers to connect to the Ollie from Orbotix (http://www.gosphero.com/ollie/).

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon